Abbeydale Industrial Hamlet

 Sheffield, South Yorkshire

-Interior view: Jason Thomson, sculptor, at Abbeydale Hamlet where he had a studio.
+Interior view: Ron Staly, a professional grinder, sharpening a scythe at Abbeydale Hamlet.
 [Photographed by a Metalwork and Jewellery student] Location: Abbeydale Industrial Hamlet, Abbeydale Road South, Sheffield S7 2QW.
 Part of Sheffield Industrial Museums Trust.
 An industrial museum on a site that has been involved with steel-working since the 13th century.
 Opened in 1970 as a museum.
 Consists of the Abbeydale Works, a 19th century water-powered scythe making business.
 Buildings on-site include: The Crucible Furnace (c.
 1830), The Tilt Forge (1785), The Grinding Hull (1817), The Manager's House (c.
 1838), Worker's Cottages (1786-93), The Boring Shop, The Blacking Shop, The Counting House, and The Steam Engine.
 Sources: Sheffield Industrial Museums website.
 Last visited 21 October, 2010 < http://www.simt.co. >.

 © Sheffield Hallam University

 For educational use only.
 This image may be used in print or digital materials provided that full acknowledgment is given, expressed as follows: " © < insert details from the 'Rights' field >.
 Photographed by < insert details from the 'Photographed by' field >."

 Sharpening of tools